AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 system. independent of the build-system used, the following information has to be collected and accordingly set:

-- The set of \alib source files that comprise the desired set of \alibmods.
+- The set of \alib source files that comprise the desired permutation of \alibmods_nl, what we call an \alibbuild.
-- C++ Version 17 or higher (to be set with the compiler).
+- C++ Version 20 or higher (to be set with the compiler).
-- compiler symbols that select the \alibmods have to be passed to the compiler.
+- compiler-symbols that select the \alibmods have to be passed to the compiler.
-- compiler symbols that choose \alib features have to be passed to the compiler.
+- compiler-symbols that choose \alib features have to be passed to the compiler.
 - External library dependencies have to be determined.
 - Linker flags have to be defined.